10sa/Framework-Host-Scanner/README.md

 # Framework
  This framework is a framework designed to explore the vulnerabilities.

-# Using Lib
- - HtmlAgilityPack | MS-PL License.

 # Version
  - 1.0v || 16.09.26 || Version 1.0 Released.